Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 | Filtered tap water at home | Lowest (with good filter) | Best overall option |

 The best solution for water is not buying a different bottle.
 It is filtering your tap water at home and carrying a reusable stainless steel or glass bottle.
-A Clearly Filtered pitcher removes 99.5% of microplastics and costs a fraction of what you would spend on bottled water in a year.
-Read our complete water filter guide for more options.

 8. Smart Grocery Shopping: A Store by Store Guide